microsoft/fluent-ui-react/.github/document-a-feature.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+When creating a component, a special directory is created under the `docs/src/examples` location.
+Here you can develop different usage examples for your component that will appear in the [doc site][1].

 Our docs are generated from doc block comments, `propTypes`, and hand written examples.

 ## Website